A thorough breakdown of your activity’s lap data is available for Strava subscribers on the mobile app

 Scroll down on the activity details page to see a preview of your Workout Analysis and your splits at a glance.
 Tap on the preview to open the Workout Analysis screen.
 The bar graph charts your pace over the laps, and you can see a numerical breakdown of your distance, elapsed time, and pace for each lap below the graph.
 Depending on the activity type, you will see your laps analyzed based on heart rate, power, speed, or distance.
 You can scroll through the graph or chart and highlight sections of your activity to analyze the section.

 The zones used for your Workout Analysis are determined by your performance settings.
 You can set your heart rate zones, pace zones, and FTP to calculate power zones from the My Performance tab on the web or by editing your profile on the iOS or Android app (look for Performance Potential.)

 Splits are automatically created every mile or kilometer (depending on your preferred units).
 You can see all your splits at a glance below your workout analysis on the activity page.

 Do I have to tag my activity as a 'Workout?'

-No, unlike on the web, the mobile workout analysis is available for all run activities regardless of their tag.
+Unlike on the web, the mobile Workout Analysis is available for all run activities regardless of their tag.

 How do I get lap data for my run activity?

-At this time, the Strava does not have a lap button.
+At this time, Strava does not have a lap button.
 If you record with a GPS device that's capable of recording laps, you can upload your activities to Strava.
-Laps can be created for any distance, but some devices will automatically record a lap every mile or km.